top of page

 Host a Training

-If you are interested in hosting a Mental Health First Aid Course at your workplace, community group, or church, please call or email Myra Rodriguez at 773-772-7170 x3204.
+If you are interested in hosting a Mental Health Awareness course at your workplace, community group, or church, please call or email Myra Rodriguez at 773-772-7170 x3204.
 To cover program costs, sliding scale fees may apply.

 100% of individuals who completed the training last year felt better prepared to respond to a mental health crisis and 40% reported using a skill learned in training in daily interactions.